• Skip to primary navigation

 Related Posts

-• Whole 30 chicken salad with blueberries and pecans in lettuce cups on a wooden cutting board.
+• Blueberry pecan chicken salad in lettuce cups on a wooden cutting board strewn with blueberries, pecans and fresh thyme.

 Whole30 Chicken Salad with Blueberries and Pecans